alibozkurtkyrd/Flutter_Furniture_App/README.md

 The Flutter Furniture App is a project created by a group of students for learning purposes.

+This is a mobile application where furniture products can be displayed and these products can be added to the cart or favorites.

+#Features:

+- Listing the furniture product in different categories.

+- Categories:  Living Rooms, Dining Rooms, Bedrooms, Young Rooms, Home Textile, Carpets

+- Can show details of a product, such as price, features, description.

+- Products can be added to shopping cart or wish list.
+Data stored in local databese and cloud Firestone

 # Team members

 Batukan DEMİRTAŞ